marzapower/MPColorTools/README.md

 ### Short-hand macros

-You will be able to create colors using RBG values in the (0,255) range:
+You will be able to create colors using RGB values in the (0,255) range:

 ```objc
 UIColor *myColor = MP_RGB(100, 120, 200);